Interested in this innovation?

 You can bookmark all your favorite innovations to your profile.

 Worldwide there are 2 billion children of school-going age.
-How can we prepare them to prosper in a rapidly changing, increasingly technological and global world?
 How can all children learn to design a better world for themselves and the planet?
+How can we prepare them to prosper in a rapidly changing, technological and global world?

-A few examples of the diversity of the children we work within our programs: we have done designathon programs with teachers and children growing up in the slum in Nairobi (Mukuru kwa Reuben) with the Gatoto Integrated organization Development; children with a physical disability in Kampala, Uganda through the Liliane Fund; refugee children in Amsterdam (BS de Samenspel, Amsterdam South-East) supported by Stichting Kinderpostzegels; gifted children of The Day a Week School in Amsterdam and children in Shanghai, China who have won the Shanghai Science fair by Shanghai Association for Science and Technology. .
+A few examples of the diversity of the children we work with, includes children growing up in the slums in Nairobi (Mukuru kwa Reuben); refugee children in their first year in the Netherlands, gifted children at The Day a Week School in Amsterdam and children in Shanghai, China who have won the Shanghai Science fair competition.
+This demonstrates to us the power and possibility of including children, their imaginations and engagement with the world, everywhere.

 The Designathon method combines aspects of Design Thinking and Maker Education, both of which are gaining ground in education systems around the world.
 A designathon is a structured workshop in which children (ages 4 - 12 years) invent, build and present their self-devised solutions to a social or environmental issue around the Sustainable Development Goals.
 A workshop lasts four to six hours and is facilitated by education professionals.
-The experience helps children become future ready through learning to design and use technology such as mini-motors and sensors.
+The experience helps children become de develop and apply their creative thinking, changemaker skills, technological literacy and intercultural awareness.
+The power of the method lies in the combination of scientific knowledge, creative thinking, world problems, collaborating, making things and reflecting.

-While most of our work is thourgh training teachers to run the program in their own classroom, our flagship event is the annual Global Children’s Designathon.
-During this one day event, children in 30+ cities around the world come together to work in parallel, design innovative concepts and build prototypes for one of the Sustainable Development Goals.
+While most of our work is through training teachers to run the program in their own classrooms or after school programs, our flagship event is the annual Global Children’s Designathon.
+During this one day event, children in 40+ cities around the world come together to work in parallel, design innovative concepts and build prototypes for one of the Sustainable Development Goals.
 During the day children have contact with each other through a live connection.
 They present their ideas to each other, and at the end of the day to a panel of experts, and a public audience.
-With this event, we are highlighting the ability of the children to imagine and design a better future and simultaneously we are calling for changemaker education, globally.
+After each yearly event we collect the best 3 designs from each city, do research on the impact and present the findings at world fora such as the WEF Future Councils.

-Research during the Global Children Designathon in November 2018 looked into the children’s attitudes to the SDG theme (deforestation and it’s causes) and also their perceived ability to become agents of change.
-Based on surveys conducted amongst 555 children across 10 cities, supplemented by an ethnographer observation in each city, 91% of the children felt more able to make the world a better place after taking part in the GCD.
-An additional 80% stated that they felt empowered to take specific actions to tackle deforestation as a result of the programThe city council of Amsterdam commissioned Design-athon to develop a program to engage children in primary schools across the city as changemakers on the topic of waste and recycling.
-In the cities’ evaluation of the project teachers reported that the children were very engaged in the lessons, that the children became active to solve the waste problem in the city and that they saw concrete changes in behaviour in 60% of the children.
+Research done during the Global Children Designathon in 2018 focussed on the children’s perceived ability to become agents of change.
+Based on surveys conducted amongst 555 children across 10 cities, supplemented by ethnographer observations in each city, 91% of the children felt more able to make the world a better place after taking part in the GCD.
+An additional 80% stated that they felt empowered to take specific actions to tackle climate problems as a result of the program.
+Furthermore 85% of the children felt that the event had a positive impact on their own creativity and that they were invited to develop their own ideas was one of the top three most interesting part of the method for them.
+In another program, commissioned by the City of Amsterdam to engage children across the city as changemakers on the topic of waste and recycling, in the cities’ evaluation, the teachers reported that the children became active to solve the waste problem in the city and that they saw concrete changes in behaviour in 60% of the children.

-By 2023 we aim to have empowered 1 million children, 50% of whom come from disadvantaged circumstances, as changemakers.
+By 2023 our aim to have empowered 1 million children, 50% of whom come from disadvantaged circumstances, as designers for a better world..